box/box-developer-changelog/content/2025/12-11-text-input-validations.md

 # Box Sign Text Input Validations for Public API and Template Tags

-We've extended Box Sign's text input validation capabilities to support both Public API and Template Tags.
+We've extended Box Sign's text input validation capabilities to support both Public API and template tags.
 This enables developers and users to apply validation rules programmatically and through templates, closing a critical feature gap for enterprise workflows.

 ## What's new